johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-02-18-typescript-eslint-no-unused-vars/index.md

 }
 ```

-However, we're moving to ESLint so we'll explicitly turn these off in our `tsconfig.json`:
+Given we're moving to ESLint so we'll explicitly turn these off in our `tsconfig.json` so we can use ESLint to do the same job:

 ```json
 {